Bipolar Disorder in Teens

 Less need for rest and sleep

-Often taking part in high-risk activities that may have harmful results, such as reckless driving, unprotected sex, or alcohol and drug abuse
+Often taking part in high-risk activities that may have harmful results, such as reckless driving, gambling, excessive overspending, unprotected sex, or alcohol and drug abuse

 Very talkative, such as speaking quickly or changing topics a lot

 Very high or euphoric feelings, at times grandiose